Pearl Harbor: Shooting reported at Hawaii military base | DW | 05.12.2019

 Hawaii News Now, a local television channel, said three people had been wounded and the gunman "secured."

-It quoted a witness as saying the gunshot victims were civilians and that the shooting happened at the sprawling base's Drydock 2.
+It quoted a witness as saying the gunshoot victims were civilians and that the shooting happened at the sprawling base's Drydock 2.

 Pearl Harbor-Hickam neighbors Honolulu's International Airport.